History

 This group established the pediatric cardiology, pediatric cardiac catheterization, echocardiography, and pediatric cardiac surgery programs in Albany.

-In 1980, our practice transitioned from the full time faculty at Albany Medical College to a hybrid practice model, organized privately from the College but maintaining our full time involvement in teaching and clinical hospital responsibilities.
-Since 1996, Capital District Pediatric Cardiology has grown from three to our current four physician staff, all board certified in pediatric cardiology.
+In 1980, our practice transitioned from the full-time faculty at Albany Medical College to a hybrid practice model, organized privately from the College but maintaining our full-time involvement in teaching and clinical hospital responsibilities.
+Since 1996, Capital District Pediatric Cardiology has grown from three to our current five physician staff, all board-certified in pediatric cardiology.

 Our abilities in the area of diagnostic and interventional cardiac catheterization were expanded through the efforts of Dr. Harm Velvis, who joined us in 1996.
-When Dr. Jess Randall joined in 2020, he expanded interventional cardiology to include the most advanced congenital interventional techniques.
+When Dr. Jess Randall joined in 2020, and most recently by Dr. Ahmed Deniwar, who joined us in 2024.
+He has expanded interventional cardiology to include the most advanced congenital interventional techniques.

-Our program of fetal cardiology and fetal echocardiography, started by Dr. Spooner in 1983, has grown with the recruitment of Dr. Steven Kamenir in 2001, Dr. Michael Colon in 2010, and Dr. Benjamin Biddix in 2021.
+Our program of fetal cardiology and fetal echocardiography, started by Dr. Spooner in 1983, has grown with the recruitment of Dr. Steven Kamenir in 2001, Dr. Michael Colon in 2010, Dr. Benjamin Biddix in 2021, and Dr. Amber Molin in 2025.
 We have established close ties with obstetricians, perinatologists, and genetic counselors to provide a team approach to the delivery of care to the unborn child.

 Over the last five decades, Capital District Pediatric Cardiology Associates has grown with the exceptional advances made in the field of pediatric cardiology.